 Things are really not going all that well when she comes home to find a dead body in her bathtub.
 I assume this is homage to Dorothy Sayers’s first Lord Peter Wimsey book Whose Body? which also has a body in a bathtub as the center of the mystery.

 This is a modern book, where Dorothy Sayer was writing as a contemporary of the 1930s, Rhys Rowen is writing of the same time 85 years later.
 But there are some good parallels.
 Both are mysteries with real humor.
 And both have brilliant, but somewhat scattered main characters.

 Obviously there is the difference in the gender of the characters in a time when gender mattered significantly.
 But also because the portrayed eras feel different.
 Wimsey for all of his lightness suffers from PTSD after fighting in WWI.
 Georgie is young, naive and stumbled into a lot of answers.
 Wimsey acts like a fool but is not at all the fool.

 There is also the light feminist angle.
 Georgie is still a part of her class and station.
 But she is reaching out and willing to push boundaries in ways that is clearly different than Wimsey because Wimsey is both male and still rich.

 All in all, this was a fun series, and I will read more of it.

 Update: I have since read the whole series and very much enjoyed it as a light cozy mystery series.
+(Although there were a couple that were definitely not up to the rest of the series.)
 See reviews of the rest of the books below.
-The next book in the series, Queen of Hearts comes out Aug 5)
+The next book in the series, On Her Majesty’s Frightfully Secret Service comes out Aug 1)